resthub/resthub.org/tutorial/spring.rst

 Do:
 +++

-1. **Generate a Resthub2 template project structure**
+1. **Generate a RESThub2 template project structure**

-   You can choose which template to use: pure Java Spring server template or Server + Client template if you plan to provide a RIA client for your app based on `Resthub Spring Stack`
+   You can choose which template to use: pure Java Spring server template or Server + Client template if you plan to provide a RIA client for your app based on `RESThub Spring Stack`

    Choose groupId `org.resthub.training`, artifactId `jpa-webservice`, package `org.resthub.training` and version `1.0-SNAPSHOT`.

-       As described in `Resthub documentation <http://resthub.org/2/getting-started.html>`_, create your local project by executing
-       ``mvn archetype:generate -DarchetypeCatalog=http://nexus.pullrequest.org/content/repositories/releases/`` in your `training` directory.
+       As described in `RESThub documentation <../spring-stack.html#bootstrap-your-project>`_, create your local project by executing ``mvn archetype:generate -Dfilter=org.resthub:resthub`` in your `training` directory.

-       - When **archetype** prompt, choose `org.resthub:resthub-jpa-webservice-archetype`. or `org.resthub:resthub-jpa-backbonejs-archetype` if you want also that a basic resthub-backbone-stack project will be generated.
+       - When **archetype** prompt, choose `resthub-jpa-backbonejs-archetype`.
 Enter
        - When **groupId** prompt, choose your `groupId`: `org.resthub.training`.
 Enter
        - When **artifactId** prompt, choose your `artifactId`: `jpa-webservice`.
 Enter
        - When **version** and **package** prompt, Enter.